 Random Anchorage Memories

 On subsequent visits, I confess we may have filched a carrot or potato or two from the fields, even with the prisoners performing their work nearby.

-This was probably done of course, not necessarily for the acquisition of food, but perhaps more for the daring challenge of not getting caught.
+This was probably done, not necessarily for the acquisition of food, but perhaps more for the daring challenge of getting away unseen.

-Later the Russian Jack Prison Farm was abandoned, and became a golf course at Russian Jack Park.
+Later the abandoned Russian Jack Prison Farm became a golf course at Russian Jack Park.

+Random Anchorage Memories